Professor Charles Pusey

 What are the symptoms?

 Anti-GBM disease usually develops suddenly, over a period of a few weeks.
 The kidneys, the lungs, or both may be affected.
-About 50 per cent of patients have lung disease in addition to kidney disease, and isolated lung disease is very rare.
+Most individuals with anti-GBM disease have kidney involvement, and about 50 per cent of patients have lung disease in addition to kidney disease.
+Isolated lung disease is very rare.
 Kidney involvement may not cause symptoms at first, although blood and protein may be detected in the urine.
 As the disease progresses, patients may develop signs of kidney failure such as tiredness, poor appetite, decreased urine production, breathlessness and leg swelling.
 When the lungs are involved, patients may have severe breathless, dry cough, or coughing up blood.

 Making a diagnosis

 Treatment requires a process called plasma exchange, which involves the use of a machine to remove anti-GBM antibodies from the bloodstream.
 This is often done daily for 2 weeks.
 In addition, immunosuppressive drugs such as steroids and cyclophosphamide, are used to suppress inflammation and stop further antibody production.
+Rituximab is sometimes used as an additional or alternative immunosuppressive treatment to cyclophosphamide.
 Treatment usually continues for 6 months after the diagnosis is made.

 For information on plasma exchange: